Cooking & Nutrition

 Nicole Pin, Registered Dietitian

-The Community Wellness team has received a grant from Mindful Campuses to significantly subsidize the cost of a cooking class.
-As part of a team, you will prepare a simple, nutritious, and budget friendly meal.
+The Community Well-being team has received a grant from Mindful Campuses to significantly subsidize the cost of a cooking class.
+As part of a team, you will prepare a simple, nutritious, and budget-friendly meal.
 You can eat it together or take it home.
 The chefs from Food Services will walk you through each step of the preparation and cooking process.
 There is a small fee for this class.
 The full-cost would be $27/person.
 Thanks to the Mindful Campuses grant, we can make the session available to Engineering students for $8.

 Time: 5:00 - 7:30 PM

 Cost: $8.00 paid at time of registration ($7.08 + HST).
 All ingredients and cooking utensils are provided.
+There are NO refunds, but you can transfer your spot to a friend.

-Register and Pay: Online Store
+Register and Pay: Watch for details

 Maximum: 40 people.

 Registration For Let's Cook and Eat Together is done through the online store.
+Watch for details

 NOTE: There are NO refunds, but you can transfer your spot to a friend.
 The only dietary requirements we can accommodate in this class are indicated below.

-Registration For Let's Cook and Eat Together is done through the online store (watch for details)
+Registration For Let's Cook and Eat Together is done through the online store.
+Watch for details

 Chef Mark Meinzinger